-- In the DEVICES tab, open a device by hovering over it in Card view and clicking or , or by clicking Open or Open & Record in List view.
+- In the Devices tab, open a device by hovering over it in Card view and clicking , or by selecting the device and clicking Open device remotely in List view.

-You can interact with a device during a manual testing session, using the options in the device control panel to perform the following:
+You can interact with a device during a manual testing session and perform the following actions:

-- App interactions.
-For details, see Device interactions.
+- App interactions, such as installing and launching apps.
+For details, see Device actions & simulations.

-- Change your orientation, zoom in and out of your device, or send text to your device.
-For details, see Device control panel.
+- Other actions, such as changing your orientation, zoom in and out of your device, or send text to your device.
+You can also view information about the device.
+For details, see Device access window.

 |Download a zip file of the steps.
 The zip file includes screenshots and the following text files: device_details, recorded_steps, and device_logs.
 You can use this to create a test case.|

-The date and time that a step was performed is now also added after the step in the zip file, and in the defect.
+The date and time that a step was performed is added after the step in the zip file, and in the defect.

-During a recorded session, you can open the dropdown on the toolbar to see a list of up to 30 steps.
-Use the options in the step editor toolbar to edit steps as follows:
+During a recorded session, your test steps are listed in the exploratory testing panel.
+Use the options in the panel to edit steps as follows: